Methods of detecting exoplanets: Ellipsoidal variations

 Massive planets can cause slight tidal distortions to their host stars.
 When a star has a slightly ellipsoidal shape, its apparent brightness varies, depending if the oblate part of the star is facing the observer's viewpoint.
 Like with the relativistic beaming method, it helps to determine the minimum mass of the planet, and its sensitivity depends on the planet's orbital inclination.
 The extent of the effect on a star's apparent brightness can be much larger than with the relativistic beaming method, but the brightness changing cycle is twice as fast.
 In addition, the planet distorts the shape of the star more if it has a low semi-major axis to stellar radius ratio and the density of the star is low.
-This makes this method suitable for finding planets around stars that have left the main sequence.
+This makes this method suitable for detecting planets around stars that have left the main sequence, such as the planet Kepler-91b.

 Pulsar timing

 A pulsar is a neutron star: the small, ultradense remnant of a star that has exploded as a supernova.
 Pulsars emit radio waves extremely regularly as they rotate.
 Because the intrinsic rotation of a pulsar is so regular, slight anomalies in the timing of its observed radio pulses can be used to track the pulsar's motion.
 Like an ordinary star, a pulsar will move in its own small orbit if it has a planet.
 Calculations based on pulse-timing observations can then reveal the parameters of that orbit.

 This method was not originally designed for the detection of planets, but is so sensitive that it is capable of detecting planets far smaller than any other method can, down to less than a tenth the mass of Earth.
 It is also capable of detecting mutual gravitational perturbations between the various members of a planetary system, thereby revealing further information about those planets and their orbital parameters.
 In addition, it can easily detect planets which are relatively far away from the pulsar.

 There are two main drawbacks to the pulsar timing method: pulsars are relatively rare, and special circumstances are required for a planet to form around a pulsar.
 Therefore, it is unlikely that a large number of planets will be found this way.
 Additionally, life would likely not survive on planets orbiting pulsars due to the high intensity of ambient radiation.

 In 1992, Aleksander Wolszczan and Dale Frail used this method to discover planets around the pulsar PSR 1257+12.
-Their discovery was quickly confirmed, making it the first confirmation of planets outside the Solar System.
+Their discovery was confirmed by 1994, making it the first confirmation of planets outside the Solar System.